-Tired of the neglected bluff top and parkland areas in Lunada Bay?
+Tired of the neglected bluff top and parkland areas in Lunada Bay plagued by dust or mud, and weeds?
 The LBHOA has been sponsoring an initiative called Beautify Lunada Bay (BLB).
-Our goal is to enhance the neglected open space with native, low maintenance plants and pathways.
+Our goal is to restore the neglected open space with native, drought tolerant, low maintenance plants and pathways.

 Why Beautify Lunada Bay?

-With beautiful homes and spectacular ocean views what is left to “beautify”?
+With beautiful homes and spectacular ocean and canyon views what is left to “beautify”?

 - A close look will reveal there are areas that truly need our help.

-- Visit our ocean bluff tops and look where you are standing.
+- Visit our open spaces and look where you are standing.
 What do you see?

 – Few birds or butterflies.

-- Instead, you’ll see barren dirt, mown weeds or a generous dumping of wood chips.
+– In short, a neglected ecosystem with barren dirt, mown weeds or a generous dumping of wood chips.